AET-DevOps26/team-worksonourmachines/artifacts/ai/README.md

 # AI Component — Inputs & Outputs

-The AI component is a FastAPI service that wraps a configurable LLM (Ollama, LM Studio, OpenAI, or Logos) and exposes two endpoints: a generic `/v1/chat` endpoint and a `/v1/plan` endpoint for generating personalised study plans.
+The AI component is a FastAPI service that wraps a configurable LLM (Ollama, LM Studio, OpenAI, or Logos) and exposes a `POST /v1/plan` endpoint for generating personalised study plans.

 ---